- As low as $95/Night

 - Private vacation home

 ????
 Make this your home away from home!
-It comes entirely furnished with a brand new 12-inch full-size bed in room 1 and a Queen size bed in room 2.
-We have a completely supplied kitchen with everything you need to make a delicious meal after a long day of work.
+It comes completely furnished with a brand new 12-inch full-size bed in room 1 and a Queen size bed in room 2.
+We have a entirely outfitted kitchen with everything you need to make a delicious meal after a long day of work.
 Office area for you to work, journal, or just need a min. to relax.
 The Greenway is located right in the backyard.
-You have 8 miles of spectacular vistas of the low country, walk your family pets to the park, then stop by cafes and grocery stores on your way home. ????
+You have 8 miles of fantastic vistas of the low country, walk your family pets to the park, then stop by cafes and grocery stores on your way home. ????

 About the Area

 West Ashley, a neighborhood in Charleston, is home to this vacation home.
-Charleston City Market and USS Yorktown are notable landmarks, and the area's natural beauty can be seen at Waterfront Park and Folly Island Beaches.
+Charleston City Market and USS Yorktown are notable landmarks, and the area's natural beauty can be seen at Waterfront Park and Riverfront Park.
 Check out an event or a game at North Charleston Coliseum and Performing Arts Center, and consider making time for South Carolina Aquarium, a top attraction not to be missed.

 Special Instructions